Find balance in your workout routine — Ask Dr. Kirsten!

 For those who have a bit of sports addiction or ADHD (a lot of energy every day): these rest days do not mean that you have to sit still.
 Instead of hanging out on the couch, it is even better to do some relaxed, low-impact exercise.
 The movement keeps your blood circulation active so you can get rid of the metabolic waste that has built up in your body after that hard and intense workout.
 You can see it as: “let the engine run”.
 This “relaxed” exercise also gives you a better blood circulation as well as new oxygen molecules and nutrients in your muscles.
 As a result, you can get back to work the next day to get that maximum effort out of the rowing machine, without too much muscle pain.

 Who’s Dr. Kirsten?
-Kirsten Pothof, 27 years old, living in de Pijp, Amsterdam and will provide you every two weeks with all the answers to your burning Health questions.
+Kirsten Pothof, 28 years old, living in de Pijp, Amsterdam provides you regularly with all the answers to your burning Health questions.
 Aiding you with tips and tricks so you can train responsibly!